ANTIMICROBIAL

 v It has peculiar odour and sublimation property.

-v It is insoluble in water and soluble in alcohol, chloroform and ether.
+v It is insoluble in water and soluble in alcohol,

 v It reacts with some non-metals and many metals.